Terry Bradshaw Won 4 Super Bowls in the 1970s but Wishes He Could Play Football Today: ‘I’d Be Filthy Rich’

-During his football career, Terry Bradshaw has found plenty of success.
-As a player, the quarterback was a member of some legendary Pittsburgh Steelers teams, winning four Super Bowls; in retirement, he’s found a comfortable home in the media.
-Despite that resume, though, things still could have turned out even better.
+During his football career, Terry Bradshaw found plenty of success.
+As a player, the quarterback was a member of several legendary Pittsburgh Steelers teams and won four Super Bowls.
+In retirement, Bradshaw has found a comfortable home in the media.
+Despite that resume, though, things could have turned out even better, according to the former QB.

-In a recent interview, Terry Bradshaw was asked if he would have liked to play in today’s NFL.
-For all of his success in the 1970s, the Steelers star believes that he would have had more fun and made more money taking the field in 2020.
+Bradshaw was once asked if he would’ve liked to play in today’s NFL.
+For all of his success in the ’70s, the Steelers star believes he would have had more fun and made more money taking the field these days.

 Terry Bradshaw found plenty of success, both on and off the field

-As a player and as a media personality, Terry Bradshaw isn’t everyone’s cup of tea.
-The former Pittsburgh Steelers quarterback, however, has still been pretty successful during his time in the spotlight.
+As a player and media personality on Fox NFL Sunday, Terry Bradshaw isn’t everyone’s cup of tea.
+The former Pittsburgh Steelers quarterback, however, has still been quite successful during his time in the spotlight.

-After his high school career came to an end, Bradshaw took his talents to Louisiana Tech.
-He didn’t immediately claim the top job, though; instead, he sat behind Phil Robertson of Duck Dynasty fame on the depth chart.
-Robertson, however, decided that his passion was something other than football, giving Terry the starting spot.
+After his high school career ended, Bradshaw took his talents to Louisiana Tech.
+He didn’t immediately claim the top job, though.
+Instead, he sat behind Phil Robertson of Duck Dynasty fame on the depth chart.
+Robertson, however, decided his passion was something other than football, giving Bradshaw the starting spot.

 Once he hit the field, though, Bradshaw became a star and started rewriting the Louisana Tech record books.
 By the time the 1970 NFL draft rolled around, the quarterback seemed like a sure-fire star.
 After a coin flip awarded the Steelers the first-overall pick, Bradshaw packed his bags and headed to Pittsburgh.